island-lang/island-lang.github.io/README.md

 Notice what happened here: we've created an instance of a supposedly "abstract" context, which only defined two properties: `items` and `sortedItems` and no mapping rules of its own, and yet the compiler was able to find a way to transform between these properties, without the code mentioning any reference to a concrete implementation.

 It is as if, in an object-oriented language, you'd create an instance of an abstract class and then "magically" expect its virtual methods to work when you call them directly.
-It might sound strange at first, but that's not a far fetched analogy.
+It might sound strange at first, but that's not a far-fetched analogy.

 At this point you may start to realize just how powerful this idea is, and how much such a subtle alteration made it diverge from traditional object-oriented thinking.